syncfusion-content/winui-docs/winui/radialgauge/animation.md

 documentation: ug
 ---

-# Animation in radial gauge
+# Animation Support in WinUI Radial Gauge (SfRadialGauge)

 ## Pointer animation
 The `EnableAnimation` property of pointer allows to enable or disable animation for pointer and the `AnimationDuration` property of pointer allows to control the animation duration in milliseconds.
 The default value of animation duration is 1500ms.